aabaou/agile_erp/scripts/drupal/README.md

 To start the installation of a new Drupal 8 project, proceed as follows:

 1. Modify the docker-compose.yml file that is located at the root of your project,
+2. Change the memory_limit value of the php.ini file,
-2. Launch the install.sh script.
+3. Launch the install.sh script.

 ### Change the docker-compose.yml file
 Modify the docker-compose.yml file that is located at the root of your project to match your local configuration.